 • First 3 pints of blood per year

 • Part A coinsurance for hospitalization plus an additional 365 days of coverage once Medicare benefits have ended

 • Part B medical coinsurance and hospital outpatient co-payments (usually 20% percent of expenses that are Medicare-approved)

 Along with these benefits, Medicare Plan G also provides you with coverage for the following:

 • 100% of excess charges incurred under Part B

 What Company Should You Buy From?

 You should only consider carriers that are A rated.
-Mutual Of Omaha Medicare Supplement Plan G or AARP Plan G are excellent options.
-You will be insured by the largest Medigap insurer and have the best customer service.
+A Mutual Of Omaha Medicare Supplement Plan G or Cigna Medicare Supplement Plan G are both excellent options.
+You will be insured by one of the largest Medigap insurers and have some of the best customer service available.